5 Ways To Make Your Business Greener

 Encourage recycling habits by making it easy to recycle.
 Strategically place recycling bins for paper and cans around the office within walking distance of desks and in your printing room and kitchen.

-Natural cleaning products use nontoxic ingredients that won’t release toxic chemicals into the air or allow them to seep into groundwater.
+Natural cleaning products use nontoxic ingredients that won’t release chemicals into the air or allow them to seep into groundwater.
 As a bonus, these products contain fewer allergens and are easier on sensitive skin.
 Many of these products come in eco-friendly packaging as well.

 Cut Down On Air Pollution